hobby-okd/guide/README.md

-# Kubernetes clusters for the hobbyist
+# Okd Kubernetes clusters for the hobbyist

 > The tinkerers of today are the leaders of tomorrow.